19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete the words “found to be of unsound mind” in paragraph (c) and substitute the words “mentally disordered and incapable of managing himself or his affairs”.

-(21)

-Industrial Relations Act (Chapter 136, 2004 Ed.)
+(21) Industrial Relations Act (Chapter 136, 2004 Ed.)

 Section 7(4)

 Delete paragraph (b) and substitute the following paragraph:

-“(b)
+“

-is mentally disordered and incapable of managing himself or his affairs;”.
+(b) is mentally disordered and incapable of managing himself or his affairs;

-(22)
+”.

-Institute of Technical Education Act
+(22) Institute of Technical Education Act